flintinatux/tinyfunk/README.md

 | `values` | `{ k: v } -> [v]` |
 | `when` | `(a -> Boolean) -> (a -> a) -> a -> a` |
 | `zipObj` | `[k] -> [v] -> { k: v }` |

+## Dependents

+I use `tinyfunk` everyday to make cool things.
+Maybe you do, too.
+If so, let me know with a PR, and we can add your cool things to this list.

+- [`puddles`](https://github.com/flintinatux/puddles) - _Tiny vdom app framework.
+Pure Redux.
+No boilerplate._ - Built with ❤️ on `tinyfunk`.